syncfusion-content/maui-docs/MAUI/Picker/dealing-with-header-and-footer.md

 ## Footer view customization

-SfPicker allows customizing background, text and text style style of the `ok` and `cancel` button and also visibility of the the `ok` button.
+SfPicker allows customizing the background, text, and text style of the `ok` and `cancel` buttons and the visibility of the ok button.

 ### Background